-- Select a channel via the radio menu Channel Up or Channel Down: - a) $\sim$ or $\sim$ to ChUp or ChDn. - b) Press the Menu Select button directly below ChUp or ChDn. - Positions of ChUp and ChDn on the display may differ each time you release the Menu Select button.
-Read carefully before you press. - c) Press the PTT button to transmit on the displayed zone and channel.
+- d.
+Press the Menu Select button directly below Sel to confirm the selected channel. - e.
+Press the PTT button to transmit on the displayed zone channel. - Select a channel via the radio menu Channel Up or Channel Down: - a. \wedge or \vee to ChUp or ChDn. - b.
+Press the Menu Select button directly below ChUp or ChDn. - Positions of ChUp and ChDn on the display may differ each time you release the Menu Select button.
+Read carefully before you press. - c.
+Press the PTT button to transmit on the displayed zone and channel.